Diagnosing and managing a thyroid condition

 - Folate – Serum – Folate is a B vitamin that acts as a coenzyme in the metabolism of amino acids.
 It is vital for the synthesis of purines and pyrimidines, which are essential for DNA synthesis and red cell formation.
 Folate is especially important during the first trimester of pregnancy.
 This vitamin, along with other B vitamins, plays an important role in regulating energy by modulating the synthesis and breakdown of carbohydrates, fat, protein, and other bioactive compounds.

 - Vitamin D – Vitamin D is vital for bone maintenance, along with calcium.
-It plays an important role in muscle function and protein synthesis.
-Recent research has highlighted other non-musculoskeletal benefits too, like immune modulation, protection against chronic diseases and increased athletic performance.
+It supports muscle function and protein synthesis and has non-musculoskeletal benefits, like immune modulation, protection against chronic diseases and increased athletic performance.
 Your skin can make vitamin D when it is exposed to sunlight.
-However, it is very common for people living in the UK to be low in vitamin D, even if they exercise outside.
+However, it is common for people living in the UK to be low in vitamin D, even if they exercise outside.

 How to manage a thyroid condition